Great bosses aren’t just in charge of employees, making decisions, and issuing orders. They need to be good leaders as well.

 Bosses should never ask an employee to do something they themselves wouldn’t or shouldn’t.
 They should lead by example and be in the trenches with their staff.
 That way, the workers know they can count on them and trust them.

 Having a bad boss is one of the top reasons people bail on their jobs.
-Even if it means looking for other ways to stop living paycheck to paycheck.
+Even if it means looking for other ways to do better financially.

 The difference between a good boss and a bad boss can be the difference between a thriving workplace and one doomed to fail.